Nissan Leaf Review 2023 | Top Gear

 If you're a driver who loves the process of combustion and the involvement of a chassis, then again no. (Although actually at real-traffic speeds, hypermiling a Leaf can be more engaging than reining back a sports car.)

 But that still leaves a vast constituency of folk who are scared of a pure EV.
-This second-gen Leaf dismantles those fears with an easy package, decent range and a charming grace to its nature.
+And although this second-gen Leaf dismantles those fears with an easy package that makes bimbling around town a doddle, the stark reality is that there are countless other electric cars that do it better than the Nissan.
+Its replacement can’t come soon enough.

 The Rivals